paradigmxyz/reth/book/run/config.md

 The prune section configures the pruning configuration.

-You can configure the pruning of different parts of the data independently of others.
+You can configure the pruning of different segments of the data independently of others.
-For any unspecified parts, the default setting is no pruning.
+For any unspecified segments, the default setting is no pruning.

 ### Default config